-Have all the software pre-installed if you can -- it will make a big difference in cognitive load -- especially communication and collaboration tools, which can make it much easier for them to reach out to the right people for help when they need it.
+Have all the software pre-installed if you can as it will make a big difference in cognitive load.
+Especially have communication and collaboration tools ready, which can make it much easier for them to reach out to the right people for help when they need it.

 Make the experience as enjoyable as possible.
 Button's Stephen Milbank suggests making big gestures early on, like setting up their workspace with all the gear they need and some small welcome gifts.
 A little bit of forethought here goes a long way.

 There's no second chance for first impressions.
 How you choose to introduce a new employee to the team makes a difference, not just in their impressions of the work environment, but in how they're perceived.

 Someone who's naturally a bit introverted might have a really hard time getting up in front of a crowd of people and introducing themselves.
 Giving this interaction the consideration it deserves can be a game-changer.